Teaching experience and appointments

 Philosophy and approach

-Teaching leadership, innovation, and entrepreneurship, I have a responsibility to help students think differently to be successful in a rapidly evolving world.
+As a leadership, innovation, and entrepreneurship teacher, I have a responsibility to help students think differently.
 It is incumbent on me to teach the essential information for the course(s).
-Yet, I am also responsible for encouraging inspiration and wonder, supporting the self-exploration of ideas, and stimulating the desire to learn both in and out of the classroom.
+I also believe that teachers are required to support the ‘whole person formation’ – the emotional and social growth, as well as the intellectual growth of students.
+To this end, I take responsibility for encouraging inspiration and wonder, supporting the self-exploration of ideas, and stimulating the desire to learn both in and out of the classroom.

 I use various tools, techniques, and technology to teach new ideas and topics.
-I help identify and encourage using multiple, credible content sources from which students can review, consider, and learn.
-I strive to keep abreast of the latest in my fields so that my knowledge remains relevant and meaningful to the topics I teach.
+I help identify and encourage using multiple, credible content sources that highlight a diversity of perspectives from which students can review, consider, and learn.
+I strive to keep abreast of the latest in my fields so that my knowledge remains relevant and meaningful to my teaching topics.

-I believe students are responsible to me, their classmates, and themselves to be respectful, present, engaged, and willing to work to complete coursework.
-I also believe students should be ready to bring their diverse backgrounds and experiences forward, whenever possible, to enrich discussions and provide differing points of view from which everyone can learn.
+Finally, I believe students are responsible to me, their classmates, and themselves for being respectful, present, engaged, and willing to work hard to complete the required coursework.
+Students should be ready to bring their diverse backgrounds and experiences forward, whenever possible, to enrich discussions and provide differing points of view from which everyone can learn.

 Teaching Interests